-- a present obligation arising from the past events, when it is not probable that an outflow or resources will be required to settle the obligation; - a present obligation arising from past events, when reliable estimate is possible; - a possible obligation arising from past events, unless the probability of outflow or resources is remote.
+- a present obligation arising from the past events, when it is not probable that an outflow or resources will be required to settle the obligation; - a present obligation arising from past events, when the amount of the obligation cannot be measured with sufficient reliability; - a possible obligation arising from past events, unless the probability of outflow or resources is remote.

 A contingent asset is not recognized but disclosed in the financial statements where an inflow of economic benefit is probable.
 Commitments include the amount of purchase order (net of advances) issued to parties for completion of assets.
 Provisions, contingent liabilities, contingent assets and commitments are reviewed at each balance sheet date.